dslab-epfl/svshi/svshi/documentation/documentation.md

 - We lose the decentralized aspect of KNX, as most logic is _centralized_: if the host running SVSHI goes down, the KNX system does not work anymore.
 - We do not use the full potential of the devices: in Python we implement sometimes behaviors that could be done by the device itself on its own with the right ETS configuration.
 - We still need to use ETS to program devices the first time an app is installed and this can be cause of errors.
-However, this programming is mostly limited to group address assignment, which is aided by the `assignment.txt` and `assignment.csv` files that SVSHI outputs on successful compilation.
+However, this programming is mostly limited to group addresses assignment, which is aided by the `assignment.txt` and `assignment.csv` files that SVSHI outputs on successful compilation.
 - SVSHI itself is not verified, so we do not yet provide 100% verified smart infrastructures.

 ### 5.4 Future work